ros2/spdlog_vendor/SPDLOG_QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]

 There is no policy for API stability.
-However, the vendored package `spdlog_vendor` package importing the `spdlog dependency` is using a fixed version, in this case [1.5.0](https://github.com/gabime/spdlog/releases/tag/v1.5.0), which will provide API stability to downstream packages.
+However, the vendored package `spdlog_vendor` package importing the `spdlog` dependency is using a fixed version, in this case [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1), which will provide API stability to downstream packages.

 ### ABI Stability Policy [1.v]

 There is no policy for ABI stability.
-This is not a problem because the `spdlog_vendor` package importing the `spdlog` dependency is using a fixed version, in this case [1.5.0](https://github.com/gabime/spdlog/releases/tag/v1.5.0).
+This is not a problem because the `spdlog_vendor` package importing the `spdlog` dependency is using a fixed version, in this case [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-`spdlog`'s API and ABI stability within a ROS Distribution are maintained by `spdlog_vendor` which pins the `spdlog` dependency to a specific version, in this case [1.5.0](https://github.com/gabime/spdlog/releases/tag/v1.5.0).
+`spdlog`'s API and ABI stability within a ROS Distribution are maintained by `spdlog_vendor` which pins the `spdlog` dependency to a specific version, in this case [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).

 ## Change Control Process [2]